Azure/azure-osconfig/src/modules/test/README.md

   - The payload used for this test step.
 If the test type is `reported`, the payload is compared against the reported value.
 If the test type is `Desired`, the payload is used to set the desired value.
     - `Payload` - A JSON object that will be serialized and sent to the module.
     - `Json` - A "*raw*" serialized JSON string that will be sent to the module.
 This can be useful for testing specific payload formats.
+  - `PayloadSizeBytes` - The size of the payload in bytes.
+If the test type is `reported`, the payload size is compared against the reported value.
+If the test type is `Desired`, the payload size is used to set the desired value. *(default: string length of `Payload` | `Json` or `0` if no payload is specified)*
   - `Delay` - The number of seconds to wait before executing the current step.
 This can be used to allow the module to process the previous step. *(default: `0`)*
   - `Status` - The expected status code (number) of the action. (default: `0`)